ronakgh97/ghost-engine/README.md

 - Energy system: Summons, parries, and dashes consume energy.
 - Dynamic waves: Lua scripts define enemy waves and behaviors.
 - Parry, dash, and cancel summoning to adapt on the fly.

+## TODOs

+- More enemy types, weapons types and AI behavior tree.
+- Sprites and animations for ships and ghosts.
+- Sound effects and music.
+- Polish UI and visual effects.
+- Reward system for surviving waves.
+- Optimize performance for larger waves.
+- Multiplayer mode.

 ## Controls